-The Department of Nursing considers a grade of "C" (2.0) as the minimum passing grade for all required nursing and non-nursing courses.
-Courses graded with less than a "C" will result in academic dismissal from the program.
+The Department of Nursing considers a grade of C (2.0) as the minimum passing grade for all required nursing and non-nursing courses.
+Courses graded with less than a C will result in academic dismissal from the program.
 Readmission to the nursing program is determined by the Department of Nursing policies as printed in the current Department of Nursing Student Handbook.

-Students must have a preceptor arrangement prior to beginning RN-BSN clinical courses.
-Guidelines for preceptors are available in the nursing office.
+Guidelines for clinical preceptors are available in the nursing office.